JodyCoolit/GGPokerRNG/README.md

 ## Installation

-To install GGPoker RNG, follow these steps:
+There are two methods to install GGPoker RNG:

+### Precompiled Release

-1. Clone the repository.
+1. **Download the latest release**:
+   - Go to the [Releases](https://github.com/JodyCoolit/GGPokerRNG/releases) page of the GGPokerRNG repository.
+   - Download the `GGPokerRNG.rar` file from the latest release.

+2. **Extract the Release package**:
-2. Extract the `Release.rar` file using a file archiver tool like WinRAR or 7-Zip.
-You can typically right-click on the file and choose `Extract Here`.
+   - Use a file archiver tool like WinRAR or 7-Zip to extract the `GGPokerRNG.rar` file.
+Right-click on the file and choose `Extract Here`, or use the archiver's interface to extract it to a chosen directory.

+3. **Run the application**:
-3. Open the extracted folder.
+   - Navigate to the extracted folder.

-OR download a visual studio and build by yourself.
+   - Run `GGPokerRNG.exe` to start the application.

+### Building from Source

+1. **Clone the repository**:
+2. **Open the solution in Visual Studio**:
+- Launch Visual Studio.
+- Open the `GGPokerRNG.sln` file located in the cloned repository.

+3. **Build the solution**:
+- Select `Build > Build Solution` from the menu to compile the project.

+4. **Run the application**:
+- Navigate to the `bin/Release` or `bin/Debug` directory inside the cloned repository.
+- Run `GGPokerRNG.exe` to start the application.

 ## Usage